LESFMIP-sprint/LESFMIP-sprint/README_not.md

-# CANARI Sprint DOCUMENTATION
+# LESFMIP Sprint DOCUMENTATION
-This project represents the documentation for the CANARI Sprint.
+This project represents the documentation for the LESFMIP Sprint.
+It is forked and based on the successful CANARI sprint, therefore there are some unused pages (and associated information/ templates) that correspond to the CANARI sprint.
+Please check that you are not uploading CANARI templates but ajdust as needed for LESFMIP.

 ## Information about MkDocs